 Once your application is accepted, the Fund will pay fixed sums directly to your bank account.
 This will be £500 for students with children, and £300 for students without.

-To apply for an emergency loan, simply download and return the Hardship Fund Emergency Loan application form.
-All the information you need to submit your application is mentioned in the guidelines, but if you do have any trouble, our Money Doctors will be happy to help.
+To apply for an emergency loan, simply download and return the Student Support Fund Emergency Loan Application form.
+All the information you need to submit your application is mentioned in the guidelines, but if you do have any trouble, our Money Advisers will be happy to help.

 Charis Utilities Trust - students facing difficulties with utility bills